 When you choose to invest on the Orca Investment Platform, you will be asked to provide us with some personal details such as your date of birth and address history.
 We require this data to help our partnering P2P platforms fulfil regulatory Know Your Client and Anti-Money Laundering duties.
 Please rest assured that any personal details held by Orca will be stored securely and will never be used or shared for any other purposes.

 You can access our research and analytics service for free.
 If you choose to invest with Orca, we will charge an annual fee of 0.65% of funds invested, with a minimum fee term of one year, which is non-refundable.
-Fees will be charged in arrears and calculated as the average value of your investment amount over the year, adjusted for any top-ups or withdrawals, multiplied by 0.65%.
+Fees will be charged in arrears and calculated as the value of the Portfolio at the time the fee is charged.
+The value of the Portfolio is based upon the aggregated data we receive from the P2P Platforms in your Portfolio.
 We will automatically withdraw this fee from your portfolio, which is described in more details in our terms and conditions, from cash, where possible, or from an “easy access” account.